-This article describes methods to convert SSDs from MBR to GPT partition structure.
+This article describes methods to convert SSDs from MBR (Master Boot Record) to GPT (GUID Partition Table) partition structure.
 If you have the legacy boot option set in the BIOS (Basic Input/Output System), it's possible the drive partition table is Master Boot Record (MBR).

 If the drive is a secondary/data drive (no OS installed), you can use third-party applications such as EaseUS* to convert from MBR to GPT.